 When you enter England from abroad (except Ireland), you must follow the new requirements for quarantining and taking additional COVID-19 tests.
 For those travelling from a country on the banned travel list you will be required to quarantine in a hotel.
 Different rules apply for arrivals into England, Scotland, Wales and Northern Ireland.

 If you are legally permitted to travel abroad, check our advice on your country of destination.
 Some other countries have closed borders, and may further restrict movement or bring in new rules including testing requirements with little warning.

 Travel to Ireland is subject to entry restrictions

 - For information, please see here list of private providers of Covid-19 testing in the UK for international travel.
-If testing for travel to Ireland, ensure it is a PCR test.
+If testing for travel to Ireland, ensure it is a RT-PCR test.

 - Travel to UK from Ireland is still possible, but disruption is also possible and you should check the local UK guidance in place at your destination.
 If you are due to travel to or from Ireland please check with your travel operator.
 Further updates will be published when they are available.
 Check our advice on things to consider, and be prepared to stay overseas longer than planned

 See Entry requirements for more information before you plan to travel.